Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 A collection of VapourSynth functions and wrappers written and/or modified by LightArrowsEXE.
-Full information on how every function/wrapper works, as well as a list of dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).
+Full information on how every function/wrapper works, as well as a list of dependencies and links, can be found in the [documentation](https://lvsfunc.readthedocs.io/).
+For further support,
+drop by `#lvsfunc` in the [IEW Discord server](https://discord.gg/qxTxVJGtst).

 ## How to install